 Visual Content

 Timestamped transcripts capture spoken content.
-When instructors reference on-screen diagrams, code, or slides without fully narrating them, those visual elements will not appear in the transcript.
-For highly visual courses, pair the transcript with screenshots or the course slides.
-Most good instructors narrate their visuals, so the transcript typically captures the substance even when visuals are central.
+When instructors point at on-screen diagrams, code, or slides without narrating them, the visuals don't appear in the transcript.
+For highly visual courses, pair the transcript with screenshots or course slides.
+Most decent instructors narrate their visuals, so the transcript usually captures the substance even when visuals are central.

 Platform Restrictions

-Some platforms restrict video access to enrolled students.
-Respect the platform's terms of service when accessing content for transcription.
-Transcripts are study aids, not copyright circumvention tools.
+Some platforms restrict access to enrolled students.
+Respect the terms of service when accessing content for transcription.
+Transcripts are study aids, not copyright workarounds.

 Accuracy

-AI transcription is highly accurate (typically 95%+), but it is not perfect.
-Technical jargon, heavy accents, and poor audio quality can introduce errors.
-Review the transcript for accuracy, especially for specialized terminology.
-VidNotes allows you to edit transcripts directly, so you can correct any mistakes.
+AI transcription is highly accurate (95%+) but not perfect.
+Technical jargon, heavy accents, and rough audio can introduce errors.
+Review for accuracy on specialized terminology.
+VidNotes lets you edit transcripts directly so you can fix mistakes.

 Pricing and Availability

-VidNotes is available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+VidNotes is on iOS, web at app.vidnotes.app, and Chrome extension.
 Android is now live on Google Play.
-At $9.99 per month or $49.99 per year with a free trial, the cost is a fraction of most course fees and pays for itself in improved retention, faster review, and better exam performance.
+At $9.99 per month or $49.99 per year with a free trial, the cost is a fraction of most course fees and pays for itself in retention, faster review, and exam performance.

 Frequently Asked Questions